MattRMcFarland/DataStructures/List/README.md

 This is a linked-list structure that holds abstracted memory references.
 You can create any memory structure and pass it to the list as `(void *)`.
 The list will create its own copy of the data you've entered and maintain that.
 When you instantiate a list, you'll need to pass it a `CopyInFunc` function pointer which points to a function that you define that will copy data elements as they are added to the list.
 I've outlined two examples for Ints and Strings in `./ListTEst`.

 ## How Do I Use It?
-`./ListTest` has some pretty exhuastive example on how to use the list and all the things you can do with it.
+`./ListTest` has some pretty exhaustive example on how to use the list and all the things you can do with it.

 ```
 void * copyFunc(void * data) {